Is enhancing your writing productivity at the top of your to-do list?

 If you’ve taken care of the essentials above, you can then begin to implement some productivity tricks.

-These tools will allow for you to capitalize on any improvements you have made as a result of becoming a faster typist and a better editor.
+These tools will allow you to capitalize on any improvements you have made as a result of becoming a faster typist and a better editor.

 One productivity tool you can try is the Pomodoro technique.
 It allows you to set a timer for both tasks and breaks.